 There is in me the sense of the tragic which needs art of operatic proportions, but large scale drawing exhausts me.
 Yet, in stories from many cultures there is the idea of small things being as valuable as the grand gesture, and I have found comfort and a way forward with small drawings.

 I am enchanted that I can put so much care into a small simple piece instead of always feeling I have to be bold and complex.
 I don’t have to try and bring life to the pictures of the dead, I am able instead to infuse understanding into the brokenness of the living.

 I crush paper with my hands and bathe it in water.
 These actions become in themselves ways to draw, and express the damage of small children in war, and the sorrow of it, far more effectively than if I had drawn literal weeping, or dead children.

 The result of the 100 drawings project was described by one of my classmates, and I paraphrase her comment as best as I can: “your work is really dark, but I am not repelled by it as I usually am by dark work.
 It isn’t “icky” I am drawn into it, I feel compassion instead of revulsion.”
 That response says it all for me, and helps me see a sense of purpose for my art.

 My hope is that my work might encourage empathy even as it asks us to look with compassion upon a society which we consider to be have been the least compassionate.
 I hope my work might help remind us that even in the deepest darkness there is light and love and goodness and innocence, just as there were in these tiny children and the mothers who loved them.
-By looking at these children I hope we might be reminded to love our enemy, even if we go to war.
+By looking at these drawings I hope we might remember to love the children, if not our enemy, .